Universality of SIS epidemics starting from small initial conditions: Results

-Note that the third set of assumptions are satisfied for power law kernels \eqref{eq:powerlaw}.
+Note that the c) is satisfied for power law kernels \eqref{eq:powerlaw}.

-\eqref{eq:USIC_second_part} requires some explanations. $\eqref{eq:USIC_main_part}$ without \eqref{eq:USIC_second_part} is meaningless as both $u_1(t)$ and $u_2(t)$ converge to the endemic state, hence we could choose $t_1,t_2$ to be large enough so that $u_{i}(t_i) \approx \psi$ ($i=1,2$) satisfying the statement in a trivial manner. \eqref{eq:USIC_second_part} mitigates this problem by asserting that the solutions are small even after the time shifts, hence they can be close to each other even from an early stage of the epidemic.
+\eqref{eq:USIC_second_part} requires some explanation. \eqref{eq:USIC_main_part} without \eqref{eq:USIC_second_part} is meaningless as both $u_1(t)$ and $u_2(t)$ converge to the endemic state as $t \to \infty$, hence, we could choose $t_1,t_2$ to be large enough so that $u_{i}(t_i) \approx \psi$ ($i=1,2$) satisfying the \eqref{eq:USIC_main_part} in a trivial manner. \eqref{eq:USIC_second_part} mitigates this problem by asserting that the solutions are small even after the time shifts, hence they can be close to each other even from an early stage of the epidemic.

-\eqref{eq:v_expanded} suggests the following heuristic outline for the proof of Theorem \ref{t:main}: \begin{itemize} \item When the initial conditions are small, the solution $u(t)$ can be approximated by $v(t)$ until it reaches a relatively small $\varepsilon'$-level. \item If it has enough time before reaching the $\varepsilon'$-level, the leading term in \eqref{eq:v_expanded} will dominate, making $v(t)\approx \varepsilon' \varphi_1.$ \item Different initial conditions can take different amount of time till they reach the $\varepsilon'$-level; typically smaller initial conditions require more time.
-However, after reaching the $\varepsilon'$-level, both curves can be approximated by a solution started from $\varepsilon' \varphi_1$ (or an appropriately truncated version in case $\varphi_1$ is unbounded). \item Since both solutions are converging to the endemic state $\psi$, there is ``not enough time'' for the error to accumulate, making these solutions stay close to each other. \end{itemize}